mainwp/mainwp-child/readme.txt

 * Added: Filesystem Check on the Server Information page
 * Added: Support for the MainWP Child Report plugin
 * Added: Support for the new UpdraftPlus Extension options
-* Enhancement: Speed up directory listing by using less resources, reducing timeout issues
+* Enhancement: Speed up directory listing by using fewer resources, reducing timeout issues
 * Fixed: Plugin/theme upgrade issue when no file system method is specified
 * Fixed: X-Frame-Options - ALLOWALL bug
 * Fixed: Timeout error for the stats child data function